 Saskatchewan Immigrant Nominee Program (SINP) and APEGS licensing

 Engineering and Geoscience are regulated professions in Saskatchewan.
-If you plan to immigrate to Saskatchewan and work as an engineer or geoscientist then you must obtain your member-in-training license with APEGS to be eligible to apply for SINP.
+If you plan to immigrate to Saskatchewan and work as an engineer or geoscientist then you must obtain your member-in-training licence with APEGS to be eligible to apply for SINP.

 First, you must submit your application for engineer-in-training or geoscientist-in-training along with all the required documents.
 You are expected to follow the same process as everyone else, and your application will be processed in the order that it was receivedby APEGS.

 APEGS will let you know if an academic review is required.
-In most cases an academic review will be required, and it may take up to one year from the time a completed application (including all documentation) has been submitted until you receive the result of your academic review.
+In most cases an academic review will be required, and it may take up to four months from the time a completed application (including all documentation) has been submitted until you receive the result of your academic review.
 If your academic review result is a denial, then you are not eligible for licensure at this time.
 The possible outcomes of the academic assessment are explained on the international engineering graduates page.

-For more information on the licensing process we recommend that you start on the Overview page.
+For more information on the licensing process, we recommend that you start on the Overview page.

 For more information on the Saskatchewan Immigrant Nominee Program, go to www.saskimmigrationcanada.ca/sinp.
 APEGS cannot provide answers to your questions regarding the SINP, you will have to contact them directly.